Every serious student of the Word knows the enemy wants to control and direct our thought lives.

 “For who hath known the mind of the Lord, that he may instruct him? but we have the mind of Christ.”

 The best way to change your thought life is to spend your time with the One who provides permanent solutions to the problems you’re facing.
 And He not only knows your name. . .He knew you before you were formed in your mother’s womb.

-I also want to share Jeremiah 29:11 in New International Reader’s Version which says:
+I also want to share with you Jeremiah 29:11 in New International Reader’s Version which says:

 “I know the plans I have for you,” announces the Lord.
 “I want you to enjoy success.
 I do not plan to harm you.
 I will give you hope for the years to come.”